 The South Junction Trail will start with a walking loop around the South Junction Park.
 The Trail will then extend the length of Fraser Avenue.
-The trail will cross the number twelve and continue for one mile down an undeveloped Government Road Allowance.
-The trail will then turn north up to Fraser Avenue.
+The trail will cross the number twelve and continue west for one mile down an undeveloped Government Road Allowance.
+The trail will then turn north into the co-op land and store finally heading north to reconnect with Fraser Avenue.